 Not all flower shrubs are evergreen, but this slight disadvantage is quickly forgotten once blooms decorate the garden come spring, with mellow fragrances galore!

-Evergreen hedge, the hedge that keeps its leaves over winter
+Evergreen hedge: it keeps its leaves all winter

 As for care and maintenance, simple trimming is enough.
 For those who like clean gardens and who consider that raking leaves is an unbearable chore, these are perfect: no leaves to clear!

 This hedge can even become very beautiful if the shrubs are carefully chosen – avoid restricting yourself to only one species, since mono-cultures are quite boring… and when they get sick, everything dies!

 A natural mixed hedge, the perfect compromise?